You could make big improvements to your direct mail response rate by following some of the tips in this article.

-It’s vital you schedule in a regular ‘cleanse’ of your data.
-A print and mail house (like RNB!) can carry out a data health check to carry out a number of actions such as
+It is vital you schedule in a regular ‘cleanse’ of your data.
+As a leading print and mailing provider, RNB Group can carry out a number of actions such as

 - Removing deceased and goneaway records

-By creating clean, personalised data files, you can ensure that your direct mail campaigns land in the right letterbox – helping to maintain your reputation and improve conversion rates and ROI.
+By creating clean data files, you can ensure that your direct mail campaigns land in the right letterbox – helping to maintain your reputation and improve conversion rates and ROI.